mendix/docs/content/ats/howtos/ht-version-2/upload-file-using-ats-2.md

 When you use a Selenium SaaS provider you can also use their agent.
 Each provider gives access to an agent that allows you to test on a local machine.
 In the _Set File Manager_ action, you can provide the filepath.
 This filepath depends on where you activated the local machine.
 Either a local server or a local computer.

-## 7 Next up
+## 7 Next Up

 You now learned how to upload a file and if it is possible with your selenium set up.
-The next how-to is [How to assert datagrid rows](assert-datagrid-rows-2).
-You find an overview of all the how-tos and the structure on the [ATS 2 How-To's](ht-version-2) page.
+The next how-to is [How to Assert Data Grid Rows](assert-datagrid-rows-2).
+You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.